Social Security & Early Retirement 2018: Know Your Bend Points!

 Let’s get to the topic at hand.
 Social Security and the Bend Points.

 While we may notice how much we’ve kicked in ($7,960.80 from me and $7,960.80 from my employer in 2018), but those of us planning to retire early tend to largely ignore it when calculating safe withdrawal rates and our annual cashflow.
 If we mention it all, it’s usually with an asterisk because it’s so far off and somewhat uncertain.

 In all likelihood, some money will be there.
 The calculations may be different than they are today, but that’s true anytime we make projections based on current tax code, and that’s something we do a lot.

 Based on the 2017 annual report from the Social Security Board of Trustees, the program is fully funded through 2034, and three quarters funded for the long term with many options to address the long term shortfall.
 Politics will play a role in deciding if that means decreased benefits, an older age at which they’re available, or an increase in the amount of salary subject to Social Security tax.

 While we don’t know which way it will go, and it’s quite alright to plan as if it doesn’t exist (better safe than sorry), the reality is that Social Security will quite likely be a benefit to many of us in the latter portion of our early retirement (otherwise known as ordinary retirement).

 There are some early retirees who should not plan on Social Security income.
 If you earned your money outside the U.S. and did not pay into the system, you’re out.
-If you failed to earn income for 10 years (40 three-month quarters of at least an inflation-adjusted $1,300 income), you’re not eligible.
+If you failed to earn income for 10 years (40 three-month quarters of at least an inflation-adjusted $1,320 income (in 2018 dollars)), you’re not eligible.
 However, non-qualifying spouses married to someone who qualifies for Social Security can receive half their spouse’s benefit if taken at full retirement age (FRA).